 It’s been a long time since I’ve sat and watched the original ‘Star Wars’ trilogy, but I decided to pop in ‘The Empire Strikes Back‘ over the weekend, and I can honestly say that I was surprised at how good it was.
 It’s not like I didn’t love ‘Empire’ in the first place, but after being inundated with low quality prequels and dismal TV shows, I think my standards for what ‘Star Wars’ should be were extremely low.
 As it turns out, ‘Empire Strikes Back’ holds up beautifully and still manages to capture my imagination, even though I know most of the lines by heart.
 It’s also a sequel leaps and bounds better than the original.
 ‘A New Hope’ sits at number 15 on the AFI’s Top 100 list, while the far superior sequel is nowhere to be found.

-Tags: A Christmas Story, Arnold Schwarzenegger, Audrey Hepburn, Billy Wilder, Blue Velvet, Classic Movies, David Lynch, Do the Right Thing, Pixar, Quentin Tarantino, Reservoir Dogs, Roman Holiday, Sabrina, Spike Lee, Star Wars, Terminator, Toy Story, Weekend Roundtable, William Wyler
+Tags: Arnold Schwarzenegger, Audrey Hepburn, Billy Wilder, Blue Velvet, Christmas Story, Classic Movies, David Lynch, Do the Right Thing, Pixar, Quentin Tarantino, Reservoir Dogs, Roman Holiday, Sabrina, Spike Lee, Star Wars, Terminator, Toy Story, Weekend Roundtable, William Wyler